lambda2/rapis/README.md

 The server must correctly handle this header.
 When it is set, it take precedence over the original request method.

+#### Location header

+When a resource is created (with a `POST` request), the response must contain a `Location` header with the link of the new resource.

+#### Resource on update and create actions

+When a resource is created or modified (e.g., with a POST, PUT or PATCH request), the response must contain the created or updated respresentation of the resource.

 ### Status codes

 **The API must uses descriptive HTTP response codes to indicate the success or failure of request.**